rust-lang/this-week-in-rust/drafts/2019-11-19-this-week-in-rust.md

 # Crate of the Week

-This week has multiple crates:

-* [accurate](https://crates.io/crates/accurate), accumulator types for more accurate (or even provably correct) sum and dot product of floatting-point numbers
-* [transfer](https://github.com/dureuill/transfer), a crate to transfer values between pinned instances.
-* [genawaiter](https://github.com/whatisaphone/genawaiter), a crate to allow generators on stable Rust.
+This week's crate is [wasmtime](https://github.com/bytecodealliance/wasmtime), a standalone JIT-style runtime for WebAssembly.

-Thanks to [Nestor Demeure](https://users.rust-lang.org/t/crate-of-the-week/2704/666) and [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/669) for the suggestions!
+Thanks to [Josh Triplett](https://users.rust-lang.org/t/crate-of-the-week/2704/671) for the suggestions!

 [Submit your suggestions and votes for next week][submit_crate]!